Fremont, California: Primary and secondary schools

-29 elementary schools, including Glenmoor Elementary.(K-6).
+29 elementary schools.
 The district operates the Mission Valley Regional Occupational Program jointly with Newark and New Haven Unified School Districts.

-For the year 2019, William Hopkins Junior High, Mission San Jose High, John F. Kennedy High, and American High all received the California Distinguished Schools Award, administered by the California Department of Education.
+For the year 2019, William Hopkins JHS, Mission San Jose HS, John F. Kennedy HS, and American HS all received the California Distinguished Schools Award, administered by the California Department of Education.

 Fremont Christian School and Averroes High School in Fremont are not part of FUSD.
 California School for the Deaf, Fremont serves Northern California and shares a campus with the statewide California School for the Blind.

 Colleges and universities

 The Ohlone Community College District operates Ohlone College in Fremont, and a smaller campus in Newark.
-The University of Phoenix Bay Area Campus and Northwestern Polytechnic University offer undergraduate and graduate programs in technology and management areas.
-42 is a private computer science university that opened in Fremont, as a sister school to the 42 campus in Paris, France.
-Gateway Seminary has a campus in Fremont.
+The University of Phoenix Bay Area Campus and San Francisco Bay University offers undergraduate and graduate programs in technology and management areas.

 Public libraries

 The Alameda County Library is headquartered in Fremont.
 The Fremont Main Library is the largest branch with the highest circulation of the Alameda County Library, and shares its building with the Alameda County Library Administration.
 It has the Maurice Marks Center for Local and California History, and the Fukaya public meeting room.
 Alameda County Library has other branch libraries in Centerville, Irvington and Niles.